Blog - K2view

 What makes an MCP server awesome

-Within the MCP, an MCP server acts as the hub between generative AI (GenAI) apps (MCP clients) and enterprise data sources.
+Within the model context protocol, an MCP server acts as the hub between generative AI (GenAI) apps (MCP clients) and enterprise data sources.
 Its primary function is to receive data requests from clients, securely retrieve the relevant data and information from various backend systems (databases, APIs, documents, files, etc.), enforce data privacy and security policies (like masking or filtering), and then deliver the processed data back to the requesting client in a structured manner and conversational latency.

 The MCP server orchestrates the complex data retrieval process, leveraging the metadata of the underlying sources along with an LLM to understand which and how sources should be queried.
 The MCP server is typically required to combine data from multiple sources, and ensures that only authorized data is returned to the AI application.